If you’re new to chicken keeping and farm fresh eggs, you may be wondering how to store them. And do you need to refrigerate eggs ?

-Do you need to refrigerate your eggs?
+Do you need to refrigerate eggs?

 This seems to be a common question that I’m asked.
 Especially on social media.

 We raise chickens, ducks, and guineas which provide us with plenty of farm fresh eggs.
-You know what I do with them after we collect them?

-Fresh laid eggs have a protective layer called a bloom which coats the surface of the egg.
+Fresh laid eggs have a protective layer called a bloom or cuticle which coats the surface of the egg.
 This bloom seals the egg and helps to prevent bacteria from entering the very porous shell.

 Washing eggs would remove the bloom and thus allow for bacteria to enter.